SymfonyCasts/api-platform3/sfcasts/entity-item-provider.md

-# Entity Item Provider
+# Entity -> DTO Item State Provider

 What about the item endpoint?
-We got the collection endpoint working, but if we go to `/users/6.jsonlod` (in my case)... it *looks* like it works, but this is just the collection endpoint returning a single item.
-As we saw earlier, there are actually *two* different core providers.
-There's the `CollectionProvider`, which is used on the collection endpoint, and there's also an *item* provider, whose job is to return one item or null.
-The item provider is what's used for the `GET` one endpoint, the `PUT` endpoint, `PATCH` endpoint, and also the `DELETE` endpoint.
-Right now, since we've set the `provider` to `EntityToDtoStateProvider`, it's using this one `provider` for *all* of those operations - the `CollectionProvider`.
-And that's not really an issue.
-We *could* create two separate providers, but I actually prefer to combine all of them into one for the sake of simplicity.
+If we go to `/api/users/6.jsonld`... it *looks* like it works... but this is just the collection endpoint returning a single item!

+We know that there are actually *two* core providers: `CollectionProvider` and an *item* provider, whose job is to return one item or null.
+Right now, because we've set `provider` to `EntityToDtoStateProvider`, it's using this *one* `provider` for *every* operation.
+And that's ok... as long as we make it smart enough to handle both cases.

+We saw how to do this earlier: `$operation` is the key.
+Add `if ($operation instanceof CollectionOperationInterface)`.
+Now we can warp all of this code up here and... lovely!

+Down here, this will be our item provider. `dd($uriVariables)`.

+## Calling the Core Item Provider

-We saw how to do this earlier, and this `$operation` is the key.
-Say `if($operation instanceof CollectionOperationInterface)`, and now, we're *dangerous*.
-We'll just wrap all of this code in here and... perfect!
-Then, down here, this will be our item interface, so let's `dd($uriVariables)`.
-If we go over and try the item operation... nice!
-That's what we expect to see.
-It's passing us the ID, which is the dynamic part of our route, and that's what we can use.
+When we try the item operation... nice!
+That's what we expect to see: the `id` value, which is the dynamic part of the route.

-Back over here, our job, just like with the collection, we're not going to do the querying work manually.
-We're just going to offload that to the core Doctrine item provider.
-Right here, let's add a second argument.
-In fact, we can just copy the first argument, call it `ItemProvider` (the one from Doctrine ORM), and over here, we'll also call it `$item provider`.
-Perfect!
-If you scroll down a little, lucky for us, things just got easier.
-Say `$entity = $this->itemProvider->provide()`, and we'll pass that the arguments it needs, which is `$operation`, `$uriVariables` and `$context`.
-This will give us either an `$entity` object or null, so if we *don't* have an `$entity` object, let's just `return null`.
-That's going to trigger a 404, but if we *do* have an `$entity` object, we don't actually want to return that directly.
-Because, remember, the whole point of this class is to take the `$entity` object and transform it into our `UserApi` `$dto`.
-So instead, we're going to `return $this->mapEntityToDto()` and pass that our `$entity`.
-And *boom*!
-We're returning a `UserApi` object... and the endpoint works *beautifully*.
-And if we try something that's *invalid*, our provider returns null and API Platform takes care of doing the 404 for us.
+Ok, just like with the collection provider, we do *not* want to do the querying work manually.
+Instead, we'll... "delegate" it the core Doctrine item provider.
+Add a second argument... we can just copy the first... type-hinted with `ItemProvider` (the one from Doctrine ORM), and called `$itemProvider`.

+I like it!
+Back below, let it do the work with `$entity = $this->itemProvider->provide()` passing `$operation`, `$uriVariables` and `$context`.

+This will give us an `$entity` object or null.
+If we *don't* have an `$entity` object, `return null`.
+That will trigger a 404.
+But if we *do* have an `$entity` object, we don't want to return that directly.
+Remember, the whole point of this class is to take the `$entity` object and *transform* it into a `UserApi` DTO.

+So instead, `return $this->mapEntityToDto($entity)`.

+*That* feels good.
+And.. the endpoint works *beautifully*.
+If we try an *invalid* id, our provider returns null and API Platform takes care of the 404.

+## Only Showing Published Dragon Treasures

-By the way, if you follow some of these related treasures, they may 404 as well.
+Side note: if you follow some of these related treasures, they *may* 404 as well.
 Let's see... we have 21 and 27.
 21 works for me, but how about 27?
-That 27 *also* works for me.
-These are both working, but the reason they *might* 404 is that, right now, if I go back, these `dragonTreasures` include *all* of the treasures related to this user - even the *unpublished* ones.
-We have logic from our previous tutorial that will actually make unpublished dragon treasures return a 404, but, thanks to this query extension, they won't be found.
+That 27 *also* works for me, of course.
+The reason they *might* 404 is that, right now, if I go back, these `dragonTreasures` include *all* of the treasures related to this user: even the *unpublished* ones.
+But in a previous tutorial, we created a query extension that *prevented* unpublished treasures from being loaded.

-Anyway, originally, when we had our `User` entity as a as our API resource, we didn't return all of the treasures on that endpoint.
-We created `getPublishedDragonTreasures()`, which only returns the *published* treasures. *This* is actually what we returned on the `dragonTreasures` property.
-Right now, in our state provider, you can see that we're actually returning *all* of them.
-This is an easy fix.
-We're just going to change this to `getPublishedDragonTreasures()`.
-And... let's actually go back to the collection endpoint here.
-Undo that for a moment and... let's see if we can see a difference.
-Ah... we can see "16" and "40" here, and if we redo that and try again...
-"40" is *gone*.
-It's only showing us the published items, and "40" is *unpublished*.
-Nice!
-So that was *super easy*, and it also highlights something that's pretty cool.
-In order to have this `dragonTreasures` field return something different, we had to have a serialized name up here and a dedicated method.
-We had this API property called `dragonTreasures` that looked different than our actual `$entity` property.
-As soon as we implement this custom class, we don't need any of that weirdness.
-All of that is now handled in our state provider.
-When we're transferring the data, we can grab whatever data we want, and just add it to our DTO.
-Our DTO is as simple as it can possibly be and I *love* it.
+Originally, when the `User` entity was our API resource, we didn't return all of the treasures on that endpoint.
+We created `getPublishedDragonTreasures()` and made *that* the `dragonTreasures` property.

+But in our state provider, we're returning *all* of them.
+This is an easy fix: change this to `getPublishedDragonTreasures()`.
+Actually, undo that... then refresh the collection endpoint.
+Ok, we see treasures 16 and 40 down here... then after using the new method... only 16!
+"40" is *unpublished*.

+That was *easy*!
+And it also highlights something pretty cool.
+In order to have a `dragonTreasures` field that returned something special when our `User` *entity* was an ApiResource, we needed a dedicated method and a `SerializedName` attribute.
+But with a custom class, we don't need any weirdness.
+We can do *whatever* we want in the state provider.
 So shiny and clean!

-Next: Let's get our users *saving* with a state processor.
-But we're *still* going to offload almost all of the work to the core Doctrine state processor.
+Next: Let's get our users *saving* with a state processor... but come on, we all know by this point that we're going to make something *else* do most of the work.